 The District reduces committed amounts, followed by assigned amounts and then unassigned amounts when an expenditure is incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used.
+The District considers restricted amounts to have been spent when an expenditure has incurred for purposes for which both restricted and unrestricted fund balance is available.

-F. INVESTMENTS Investments are limited by LSA-R.S 33:2955 and the District's investment policy.
+F. INVESTMENTS Investments are limited by LSA-R.S.
+33:2955 and the District's investment policy.
 If the original maturities of investments exceed 90 days, they are classified as investments; however, if the original maturities are 90 days or less, they are classified as cash equivalents.